 Feeling defeated, criticized, and beaten down, I refused to let the way that others defined me at the FBI Academy change the way I defined myself.
 Instead of being intimidated, their criticism only fueled my determination.
 I developed the mental toughness to break through the barriers that stood between me and my goal of becoming an FBI agent.
 I knew I needed to find a way to signal to myself, and to others around me who were skeptical of my abilities, that I was leadership material.

 My dream of becoming an FBI agent was threatened by my lack of ability to churn out 35 push-ups.
-The stage between finding a purpose that has meaning and finding a way to break through the barriers keeping me from pursuing that purpose was the toughest place to be, because that is when I began to doubt myself and my future.
+The stage between finding a purpose that has meaning and finding a way to break through the barriers keeping me from pursuing that purpose was a tough place to be, because that is when I began to doubt myself and my future.

 What makes the difference between those who persist and those who give up?
 I believe it’s a strong mind.
-If you have mental toughness, you truly believe you 1) have found your purpose, 2) have something valuable and unique to offer, and 3) will remain confident even when the battle is uphill.
+If you are pursuing something that holds value and meaning for you, you will find the willpower you need to succeed.

 “It takes more courage to reveal insecurities than to hide them, more strength to relate to people than to dominate them, more manhood (or womanhood) to abide by thought-out principles rather than blind reflex.
 Toughness is in the soul and spirit, not in muscles and an immature mind.”—Alex Karras